fru-io/docs/freshdesk/freshdesk/support/ddev-live-guide/getting-started.md

 ## Provisioning Your Site

-- Once uploaded to S3, please [submit a ticket](<https://support.drud.com/support/tickets/new>) and ask us to provision your site on DDEV-Live. *Please indicate the location of the file(s) in S3 to be used in the restore.*
+- Once uploaded to S3, please [submit a ticket](<https://support.drud.com/support/tickets/new>) and ask us to provision your site on Fru-Live. *Please indicate the location of the file(s) in S3 to be used in the restore.*

 - We'll let you know when it's ready.
-Then visit your site’s preview URL to [begin working with your site](<https://support.drud.com/support/solutions/articles/36000106365-working-with-ddev-live-sites>).
+Then visit your site’s preview URL to [begin working with your site](<https://support.drud.com/support/solutions/articles/36000106365-working-with-Fru-live-sites>).